underscoreio/underscoreio/src/_drafts/http4s-streams-common-pitfalls.md

 but given that working with `Stream` is easier than working with `F[_]`, we probably should stick to the first example.

-The fact a `Queue` is a stream means that interaction with the `Queue` itself happens inside a `flatMap` call, as in this example:
+The fact that a `Queue` is a stream means the interaction with the `Queue` itself happens inside a `flatMap` call, as in this example:

 ```
 import cats.effect.{ Effect, IO }